vicano-code/vicano-code/README.md

 - 👋 Hi, I’m @vicano-code, I
 - 👀 I’m interested in web development and Python programming and looking for related jobs.
-- 🌱 I’m currently learning React and building my programming skills.
-So far, my web development skills include HTML, CSS, JAVASCRIPT, BOOTSTRAP MONGODB.
 - 💞️ I’m looking to collaborate on a Python Data Science project to build my skills.
+- 🌱 I’m currently building my Data Science and Programming skills.
 - 📫 How to reach me on vc.anokwuru@gmail.com

 <!---